bugbstrs/gartic/README.md

     - `sqlite-orm`
 - `MSVC 2022`([link](https://visualstudio.microsoft.com/vs/features/cplusplus/))

-Everything besides `vcpkg` and `MSVC 2022` will be automatically installed when building the projects but make sure vcpkg is on the latest commit! (go into the vcpkg folder and run `git pull`)
+Everything besides `vcpkg` and `MSVC 2022` will be automatically installed when building the projects (little exception: GUI) but make sure vcpkg is on the latest commit! (go into the vcpkg folder and run `git pull`)

 ## Installing `vcpkg`